Skip to main content

 2. The values of the bindings MUST be valid IRIs (https://www.w3.org/TR/turtle/#sec-iri) (for now without prefixes, so full IRIs) or valid literals (https://www.w3.org/TR/turtle/#literals).

-Binding sets
+Binding Sets

 A result of a knowledge interaction can have more than 1 match.
 These matches are collected in a BindingSet, which is simply a set of bindings.

-The Graph Pattern syntax has a limited expressibility.
+The Graph Pattern syntax has a limited expressivity.
 This means there are certain things that you might want to express with them, but are unable to.
-Sometimes this means it limits the actual data exchange, but sometimes there are work-arounds.
+Sometimes this means it limits the actual data exchange, but sometimes there are workarounds.
 One of the limitations is related to one-to-many relations.
 Take the following RDF about parents and children in which a parent has a one-to-many relation with its children:

 ex:parent1 rdf:type ex:Parent .